+35725368683

 Step Four: Compile an Inventory

-Another duty of the executor/administrator is to compile an official inventory of the estate of the deceased.
-According to the Estate Inventory Workbook, this is “a list of the estate’s assets and liabilities”, including all assets from bank accounts to personal effects, and all liabilities from credit cards to any other liability.
+Another duty of the executor/administrator is to compile an official inventory of the deceased's estate.
+According to the Estate Inventory Workbook, this is “a list of the estate’s assets and liabilities”, including all assets from bank accounts to personal effects and all liabilities from credit cards to any other liability.

 Subsequently, the Inland Revenue issues a Tax Clearance Certificate (TCC).

-The TCC allows the executor/ administrator to access the assets and dispose of them appropriately.
+The TCC allows the executor/ administrator to access and dispose of the assets appropriately.
 The TCC specifies each property separately.

 Debts are not inherited under Cyprus law.